tddouglas/checkspod/README.md

-Can use [Observable 2.0](https://observablehq.com/blog/observable-2-0) for each data visulazation of scraped data.
+Can use [Observable 2.0](https://observablehq.com/blog/observable-2-0) for each data visualization of scraped data.

 torchaudio._backend.set_audio_backend warning will be fixed soon.
 Fix is [pushed to dev branch](https://github.com/pyannote/pyannote-audio/issues/1576).